xmile1/prototype/databases.md

-- Relational databases are designed to run on a single server in order to maintain the integrity of the table mappings and avoid the problems of distributed computing.With this design,
+- Relational databases are designed to run on a single server in order to maintain the integrity of the table mappings and avoid the problems of distributed computing.
 - if a system needs to scale, customers must buy bigger, more complex, and more expensive proprietary hardware with more processing power, memory, and storage.
 - Upgrades are also a challenge, as the organization must go through a lengthy acquisition process, and then often take the system offline to actually make the change.
 - This is all happening while the number of users continues to increase, causing more and more strain and increased risk on the under - provisioned resources.

 - NoSQL databases, on the other hand, usually support auto-sharding, meaning that they natively and automatically spread data across an arbitrary number of servers, without requiring the application to even be aware of the composition of the server pool.